mikg0/silverstripe-TempRedirectorPage/README.md

 published.

-This page is no solution neither for already published 301 redirects, but once you are aware of the problem you might prefer using a TempRedirectorPage with a 307 or 302 status code instead of the RedirectorPage.
+This page is no solution neither for already published 301 redirects, but once you are aware of the problem, you might prefer using a TempRedirectorPage with a 307 or 302 status code instead of the RedirectorPage.